-We have a natural urge to want to know, but we discover that everything which we come to know is contingent.
-It does not have within itself sufficient reason for its existing.
-There must exist a Reality ['God'] which is not contingent, and is the creating source, the sustaining ground and the final goal of all that we experience, including ourselves.
+We have a natural urge to want to know, but we discover that everything which we come to know is contingent, that is to say, it is not self-explanatory.
+It exists, but does not have within itself sufficient reason for its existing.
+There must be a sufficient reason and so there must exist a Reality which not only accounts for its own being but which is also the creating source, the sustaining ground and the final goal of all that we experience, including ourselves.
+It is this Reality which we call 'God.'

 Our urge to know is itself propelled by our longing to be in communion with all that is.
 For we are made for love.
-Love is an experience of our interconnection, our communion with everything else that is also becoming.
+Love is an experience of our inter-connection, our communion with everything else that is also becoming.
+And what are we becoming?
+Our goal is not a loss of our unique self and personality.
+On the contrary, it is a fuller and fuller owning of our self, but in communion, not in isolation.
+Love is the experience of that creative energy that impels us to grow, and to grow in communion with everything that is.
 The other remains other, but another to which and to whom we belong.
 And this is because everything we experience is drawn towards the Other in whose being we all participate, the One 'in whom we live and move and have our being' (Acts 17:28).

 We are attracted outwards to ever more intimate communion with the world around us, and when we experience love (the word we use for this communion), we are attracted inwards to plumb the depths of the inner world which love discloses.
 Our experience is that our instinctive desire to be in love (to give and receive love and to enjoy communion) connects us to reality.
 Our desire, however, is limitless.
-If there is no object that can satisfy this desire, the desire is in the final analysis absurd.
+If there is no object that can satisfy this desire, it is in the final analysis absurd.
 In the choice between absurdity and Mystery why not choose Mystery which points to the existence of the infinite One with whom ultimately we long to be in communion: the one we call 'God'?
+In the famous words of Augustine: 'You have made us for yourself, O God, and our hearts are restless till they rest in you'(Confessions I.1).